Library Fact Sheets

 Printable Fact Sheet

-Twentieth Air Force is a Numbered Air Force with headquarters at F. E. Warren Air Force Base, Wyo., in the Cheyenne community.
+Twentieth Air Force is a Component Numbered Air Force with headquarters at F. E. Warren Air Force Base, Wyoming, in the Cheyenne community.
 Twentieth Air Force is responsible for the Nation's three intercontinental ballistic missile wings and one nuclear operations support wing.

 20 AF Mission in Support of AFGSC

 Prepare the Nation's ICBM force to execute safe, secure, and effective nuclear strike operations and support worldwide COCOM requirements.

 TF-214 Mission in Support of USSTRATCOM

 Perform credible, around-the-clock nuclear deterrence operations; when directed by the President of the United States, conduct rapid, accurate, and decisive global ICBM strike.

 A cohesive team of highly skilled and focused warfighters delivering combat capability across the spectrum of conflict.

 ICBM Force Priorities